 Boiled carrots, fried eggs on toast, scrambled eggs with ham and cheese, frozen pizza (cooked in a toaster oven), pan fried dumplings, basic stir fry (soy sauce, pasta, ground pork, veggies), sandwiches (ham & cheese or peanut “spread”), microwave steam pork buns, pre-cooked teriyaki chicken skewers and tempura vegetables from the deli.

 Taking your baby to a restaurant in Japan will likely be your biggest food challenge.
-High chairs are very rare, so a solution is to bring a portable travel high chair with you, such as the one we use called “My Little Seat”.
+High chairs are very rare, so a solution is to bring a portable travel high chair with you.
 In addition, many restaurants will not have English menus.
 We found the Google Translate app to be a life saver in this situation, both for reading menus and for communicating with restaurant staff.
-The app is available on iOS and Android.

 Japan has many styles of restaurants, and not all are baby friendly.
 The following types are baby friendly and should make your life a little easier: